-This summer the heat has been kicking my butt.
-I try all the tricks to remain cool and keep my core body temperature down, but no matter what I do I have become more lethargic and weaker than ever.
+Last summer the heat outside kicked my butt.
+I tried all the normal tricks to remain cool and keep my core body temperature down, but no matter what I did my body grew weaker as the summer progressed.
+I’m not looking forward to the coming hotter days.

 It’s crazy to get exhausted just going to the mailbox.
-That short of a trip now and I’m ready for a nap.
+That short of a trip and I was ready for a nap.
 I have learned to take things as they come and listen to my body even though it’s not always easy to do.
 It can actually get quite frustrating.

-But as it is right now, I’m the one that has to do everything even live with a rapidly progressing form of MS. It’s up to me to take care of the house, do the laundry, prepare my meals, bathe, vacuum, pay the bills, change the sheets, put gas in the car, clean up my messes, and live with MS.
+But as it is right now, I’m the one that has to do everything.
+It’s up to me to take care of the house, do the laundry, prepare my meals, bathe, vacuum, pay the bills, make the bed, put gas in the car, clean up my messes, and live with MS.

 Be good to yourself.
 Take care of you.
 No one else is going to do it for you.
 It’s okay to cancel plans, veg on the couch, sleep late, and most importantly to need help.